Caapucú

 Caapucú (Guaraní: Ka'apuku) is a city in Caapucú District in the Paraguarí Department of Paraguay, At the 2002 census it had a population of 7,249, and is located 141 km from Asunción, the capital of the country.

+It was founded in 1787 by Pedro de Melo de Portugal, and was previously known as Capilla Tuvá.
 The Route No. I crosses through this city.

-It was founded in 1787 by Pedro de Melo de Portugal, and was previously known as Capilla Tuvá.

 Caapucú is the biggest district of the department, located in the south region of the latter; it is separated from the Misiones Department by the Tebicuary River.

 In the city are many housings from colonial times, most of them built in the time around the Paraguayan Independence.
 One of them, the Stevant house, resembling a castle, has been turned into a museum that exhibits artifacts from that time.

 Economy

 The area that borders the Tebicuary River is a land that is victim of flooding, and is a good area for fishing.

 Caapucú is an area mostly dedicated to cattle rising of cows, sheep, pigs and horses.

 The agriculture activity is orientated mostly to the production for interne consumption of the population; they cultivate sweet cane, grapes, cotton and manioc.
 Among the main economical activities of the district are the shoe industry, the shops and workshop of craftsmanship, like wood carvings, confection of wardrove in “aó po’I”, “encaje jú” and crafts on leather.